Sysand CLI User Guide

 4. Add usages (dependencies)

-All projects will have at least one dependency (called "usage" by the KerML specification) on the SysML v2 library itself, while others might have dependencies on more SysML v2 projects.
+KerML (and by extension SysML v2) specification calls a project dependency a "usage".
 Each usage is identified by an Internationalized Resource Identifier (IRI) with an optional version constraint.
 To add dependencies, use the sysand add command.
 The simplest way to use it is to give an IRI to a package you want to install from the Sysand Package Index.
 You can find the IRI (and the full install command) in the card of the package on this website.
 It is also possible to install packages from the URL that points to the .kpar file.

 # Install from Sysand package index